TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 --

-➡️ So, we've used an `initContainer` . `InitContainer`  runs to completion before other subsequent ElasticSearch Containers (They'll have an environment set up and running.)
+▶️ So, we've used an `initContainer` . `InitContainer`  runs to completion before other subsequent ElasticSearch Containers (In this eay, they'll have an environment set up and running.)
 It must run in Privileged Mode, --> a container running in privileged mode, makes it nearly equivalent to being a root on the node machine

 But containers running in priv mode is not recommended.
 High risk of Privilege Escalation in case of a VM Compromise.

---> possibilities :- The container compromised
+➡ possibilities :- The container could be compromised by the attacker, he could gain root access to the node, gaining control over other containers and services running on the node.
+He could access any critical files & configuration settings; could deploy malware, and exfiltrate sensitive data.
+Endless possibilities, all boiling down to privilege escalation

+### _How can we eliminate this pain-point?_